 Who should read this eBook?

-This Smart Content eBook is suited for anyone who develops marketing content and is responsible for driving performance–traffic, conversions, and revenue–from that content.
+This Smart Content eBook is suited for anyone who develops marketing content and is responsible for driving performance--traffic, conversions, and revenue--from that content.
 It’s not limited just to content marketing teams or agencies.
 Anyone who develops campaign landing pages, website copy, microsites, and knowledge center articles can benefit from this eBook.
-Digital marketers, demand generation managers, social media managers, SEO pros, and content writers should read this eBook if their key priorities are to:
+Digital marketers, demand generation managers, social media managers, SEO pros, and content writers should read this Smart Content eBook if their key priorities are to:

 - Understand how their content is performing (or not performing) given today’s noisy marketing ecosystem.